Families in Transition Program

 Individuals who lack a fixed, regular and adequate nighttime residence; including:

-- Families or individuals living in cars, parks, public spaces, abandoned buildings or places not designed for regular sleeping of human beings.
+- Families or individuals living in cars, parks, public spaces, abandoned buildings or places not designed for the regular sleeping of human beings.

 Educational Support for Homeless Children & Youth